 Ice Cream Social

-After the General Priesthood Session, our family eats ice cream together and we discuss the meeting together.
+After the General Priesthood Session, our family eats ice cream and we discuss the meeting together.

 I take careful notes during each session of conference and then create questions using my notes.
 On Sunday afternoons we split up into teams and see who can answer the most questions.
 The winning team gets a prize.
 This encourages the kids to take good notes and it gets us all to review what we learned!